oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_inventory.rst

       - compartment_name: "test_compartment"
         parent_compartment_ocid: ocid1.tenancy.oc1..xxxxxx

-    # Sets the inventory_hostname to either "display_name+'.oci.com'" or id
+    # Sets the inventory_hostname to either "display_name+'.oci.com'" or id or hostname_label
     # "'display_name+'.oci.com'" has more preference than id
     hostname_format_preferences:
       - "display_name+'.oci.com'"
       - "id"
+      - "hostname_label"

     # Excludes host that is not in the region 'iad' from the inventory
     exclude_host_filters: